-In 2009, a large number of new investments were made in ASD research, due in part to the availability of NIH-ARRA funds.
-Figure 8 illustrates the proportion of research projects that were started in 2009 across the seven questions of the IACC Strategic Plan.
-The 348 new ASD research projects, accounting for \$123,574,025 in funding, comprise nearly 35% of all ASD research projects.
-New projects were substantially weighted by NIH-ARRA funds, as 2009 was the first year that ARRA funds were made available for biomedical research.
-While Questions 5 and 6 relating to services research had the smallest proportion of projects, there was a more substantial infusion of new funding and projects into these categories compared to other questions.
-For Question 5, 81% of projects and 53% of funding were new in 2009, and 43% of projects and 59% of funding were new for Question 6.
+In 2009, a large number of new investments were made in ASD research.
+Figure 8 illustrates the proportion of research projects that were started in 2009 across the seven questions of the Strategic Plan.
+The 348 new ASD research projects represent nearly 40% of total research funding and were substantially weighted by NIH-ARRA funds, as 2009 was the first year that ARRA funds were made available for biomedical research.